wofr06/lesspipe/README.md

  [the FAQ on www.greenwoodsoftware.com](https://www.greenwoodsoftware.com/less/faq.html#dashr)

 ### 5.1 Syntax highlighting
- Syntax highlighting is not always wanted, it can be switched off by appending a colon after the file name.
+ Syntax highlighting is not always wanted and can slow down the file display considerably.
+Therefore, an ENV variable **LESS_MAXSIZE_COLOR** (default: 200000) has been introduced.
+Larger files do not get colorized.
+The highlighting can be switched off as well by appending a colon after the file name.
 This is also true for colored archive listings.
  If the wrong language was chosen for syntax highlighting or no language was recognized, then the correct one can be forced by appending a colon and a suffix to the file name (example for a file with perl syntax):
 ```
         less plfile:pl or less plfile:perl (depending on the colorizer)
 ```